-2018 2017
+2019 2018

 \$000 \$000

-Administration expenses (i) 14 13
+Administration expenses (i) 14 14

-Other expenses (ii) 6 10
+Other expenses (ii) 7 6

-20 23
+21 20

 (i) Administration Expenses comprise the costs incurred by the Department of Treasury and Finance in administering the Scheme, which are met in the first instance from the Department of Treasury and Finance Operating Account.
-The Department of Treasury and Finance seeks reimbursement from the Scheme. (ii) Other ways include Auditation Research and Provide Auditation Processors.
+The Department of Treasury and Finance seeks reimbursement from the Scheme.